 The Winter Gardens Opera House in Blackpool is one of the most iconic and beloved venues in the UK.
 First opening its doors in 1878, the Opera House has hosted some of the biggest names in music, theatre, and dance over the years.

 Visitors can explore the different levels of the venue, including the grand auditorium where many memorable performances have taken place.
-The Opera House is a must-visit for anyone visiting Blackpool.

 How To Get Here: 97 Church St, Blackpool FY1 1HL